RefugeRestrooms/refugerestrooms-android/README.md

 - [x] Search bar
   - [ ] Search by address option -- need to translate address to lat/lng
   - [ ] Auto-complete search (google places api)
+  - [ ] Have filter options for only returning accessible, unisex restrooms
 - [ ] Get and set nearby location when gps is disabled (currently defaults to Minneapolis)
 	- [ ] Populate map with nearby pins like when gps is enabled
 - [ ] Add list view to Drawer menu like in the original app w\ BathroomSpecsViewUpdater, DetailViewActivity (files in older commits)